frt/happyscheduler/README.md

 Procrastinate sadness, maximize happyness.

-## frontend
+## Frontend

-The frontend of this application is inside static/frontend, look for the README.md there to know how to build the frontend, wich is necessary to use this application.
+The frontend of this application is inside `frontend` directory, look for the README.md there to know how to build the frontend, wich is necessary to use this application.

+Executing the following commands should build the frontend and put it's bundle's where they are needed.

+    cd frontend
+    ng build --output-path ../static/frontend

+## Backend

+To execute it in "development mode" just do the following, after the frontend was built.

+    stack exec -- yesod devel